 Using data from the Kaiser Permanente network in Northern California, study authors initiated the use of “virtual rooming.”
 Just as with an in-person doctor visit, virtual rooming creates the process at the outset of a medical appointment where a patient arrives, checks-in, and has a consultation with a medical assistant about their current status and concerns.
 In this study, patients were provided a digital link to the medical appointment ahead of time.
 At fifteen minutes prior to their appointment, a medical assistant phoned the patient to walk through the electronic process of using the link and assisting them with check-in.

 Across the system, researchers found that patients who use virtual rooming were seven percent more likely to connect successful for their telehealth visit.
 The study found that 87 percent of video visits were successfully connected.
 Study author Dr. Mary Reed noted, “There’s always a chance that technology will fail or you won’t have good enough reception.
 We found a very high rate of success during a challenging time of the pandemic.”

 While the challenges of the pandemic have eased, the processes created out of necessity remain.
 Standards of practice for the use of telemedicine continue to develop.
 While video mode cannot be used to treat all patients, it can offer efficiencies to patients and providers that the industry is hoping do not compromise the care provided.

 Speak with an experienced medical malpractice attorney today

-The seasoned legal team at Schochor and Staton, P.A. work with clients throughout Washington D.C. and Maryland, including Baltimore, Silver Spring, Upper Marlboro, Rockville, Greenbelt, Annapolis, and Columbia.
+The seasoned legal team at Schochor, Staton, Goldberg, and Cardea, P.A. work with clients throughout Washington D.C. and Maryland, including Baltimore, Silver Spring, Upper Marlboro, Rockville, Greenbelt, Annapolis, and Columbia.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.